microsoft/ivy/doc/examples/values.md

 through.

-In general, though, it's best to avoid this kind of painstaking consrtuction of loops by using higher-level operator on containers.
+In general, though, it's best to avoid this kind of painstaking construction of loops by using higher-level operations on containers.